jarmokivekas/hotosm-collate/app/help.md

 - have the `PUBLISHED` status

 These projects can be brought to the attention of validation teams by the activation management

-### Autocompletion

-Autocompletion of dropdown list of accepted values if filter fields